 |AIDS/HIV Prevention & Treatment|

-Mount Sinai provides a wide variety of community health services in its role as a teaching and community hospital, and sole hospital and emergency services provider on the northeastern barrier islands of Miami Dade County.
+First, Mount Sinai will continue to provide a wide variety of community health services in its role as a teaching and community hospital, and sole emergency services provider on the northeastern barrier islands of Miami Dade County.

 - Training to address Florida’s physician and healthcare worker shortage

 - Charity care for the uninsured and underinsured;